implicit-invocation/jbump/README.md

 }
 ```

-If you want to move an `Item`, call `world.move()`
+If you want to move an `Item`, call `world.move()`:

 ```Java
 world.move(item, newX, newY, CollisionFilter.defaultFilter);
 ```

-World is in `tileMode` by default. jbump will do additional sorting logic to avoid `Item` get stucked between tiles.
+World is in `tileMode` by default. jbump will do additional sorting logic to avoid `Item` getting stuck between tiles.
 You can disable `tileMode` if you are not using tiles for walls to save some circles.

-You can write custom `CollisionFilter`
+You can write a custom `CollisionFilter`:

 ```Java
 CollisionFilter bulletCollisionFilter = new CollisionFilter() {